Inverse Optimization of Convex Risk Functions: Numerical Study

-In Section \ref{sec51}, we first provide a small example to visually illustrate imputed risk functions obtained by solving the inverse model in Proposition \ref{prop_final} .
-Experiments based on simulated and historical data will be provided in Section \ref{sec52}.
+In Section \ref{51}, we demonstrate the case with limited observations of made decisions.
+In Section \ref{52}, we consider more generally the cases where multiple observations are available.
 All computations are carried out in Matlab 2014a using GUROBI 5.0 as an optimization solver.
-YALMIP (\cite{Lofberg:2004aa}) is used to implement our model in Matlab.
+YALMIP (\cite{Lofberg:2004aa}) is used to implement our models in Matlab.